Want to know how to save energy while cooking? I’ve got a really simple energy-saving tip on this for you.

 Energy saving is important for the environment because on average, electricity and gas use creates about a quarter of all carbon emissions from our homes.
 Cut our electricity and gas use, and we cut our carbon emissions, helping to tackle climate change.

 To help, I thought I’d start a blog series on how to save energy simply.
 And whilst you can save energy by making improvements to your home, for this series I want to focus on the tips anyone can do.
 Whether you own your home or not.
 So I’ll be focusing on the tips that don’t need any fancy equipment, nor do they require you to spend any money whatsoever.
-This is especially relevant as energy bills are expected to rise steeply in 2021.
+This is especially relevant as energy bills will rise steeply in 2022.

 Today’s tip is about saving energy in the kitchen whilst you are cooking.
 Which, whatever form of energy you’re talking about, then I am all for!